-Sehat Khatoon is a 49 year old single mother who lives in Khairpur, Pakistan with her ten children.
+Sehat Khatoon is a 49-year-old single mother who lives in Khairpur, Pakistan with her 10 children.
 Her happily married life fell apart when her husband passed away.
 Finding herself alone, she gave in to family pressures and got married for the second time with the hope of finding comfort and companionship with her second husband.

-Her dreams were soon shattered when her husband not only revoked his promise of helping support her children, but also became violent towards her.
-The violence in her life reached a climax when one day in a fit of rage her husband cruelly amputated her left hand.
-Fearing for her life, Sehat asked for a divorce and custody of her children from her previous marriage and current marriage.
-He agreed to her request under the condition of Sehat not filing charges of domestic violence against him.
+Her dreams were soon shattered when her husband not only went back on his promise of helping support her children, but also became violent towards her.
+The violence in her life reached a climax when one day, in a fit of rage, her husband cut off her left hand.
+Fearing for her life, Sehat asked for a divorce and custody of her children from both marriages.
+He agreed to her request under the condition that Sehat did not file charges of domestic violence against him.

 Sehat then found out about the British Asian Trust’s Women’s Economic Empowerment programme, where she applied for and received a loan of PKR 20,000 (approximately £109).
 Using that money, she started sewing Rally quilts.
 She also identified a group of women in her community who also make Rally quilts and started a business partnership with them.